 79. Actions for damages (TPA s.
 82)

-(1) A person who suffers loss or damage by conduct of another person that was done in contravention of a provision of Part II (section 11 excepted), Part III, Part V or Part VI, may recover the amount of the loss or damage by action against that other person or against any person involved in the contravention.
+(1) A person who suffers loss or damage by conduct of another person that was done in contravention of a provision of Part II (sections 11 and 11A excepted), Part III, Part V or Part VI, may recover the amount of the loss or damage by action against that other person or against any person involved in the contravention.

 (2) An action under subsection (1) may be commenced at any time within 3 years after the date on which the cause of action accrued.

+[Section 79 amended by No. 47 of 2006 s.
+31.]

 80. Finding in proceedings under this Part to be evidence (TPA s.
 83)

 In a proceeding against a person under section 79 or in an application under section 77(2) for an order against a person, a finding of any fact by a court made in proceedings under section 74 or 75, or for an offence against this Act, in which that person has been found to have contravened, or to have been involved in a contravention of, a provision of Part II, Part III, Part V or Part VI is evidence of that fact and the finding may be proved by production of a document under the seal of the court from which the finding appears.